Life Extension Magazine®

 In one clinical study, taking just 300 mcg of lithium daily was found to decrease cognitive decline in patients with Alzheimer's disease, compared to a placebo.15

-A review of four clinical studies published in 2022 compared lithium use to aducanumab, a new drug recently approved for the treatment of mild cognitive impairment and Alzheimer's disease.22
+A review of four clinical studies published in 2022 compared higher-dose lithium use to aducanumab, a new drug recently approved for the treatment of mild cognitive impairment and Alzheimer's disease.22

 This review found that lithium was significantly more effective than the expensive drug aducanumab in improving cognitive function scores in patients with mild cognitive impairment or Alzheimer's disease.